mtgsquad/MTGSquad-Bot-Hosting/index.md

-## Welcome To MTGSquad Bot Hosting.
+## MTGSquad Bot Hosting.

 We're Based In Karachi, Pakistan.
-We Are A Team Of Literally One Person, Who is Dedicated To Make Discord Bots Easier To Host.
-So Get your Hosting On Discount For $1.99.
+We Are A Team Of Literally Two People, Who Are Dedicated To Make Discord Bots Easier To Host.
+So Get your Hosting On Discount For $2.99.

 This Offer Is Only Valid Till 1st January Of 2021.